10 Things You Need to Know about the City of High Point

 4. IT’S A CITY FULL OF CULTURE

-While furniture showrooms encompass much of the downtown district, Uptowne High Point has become a social, pedestrian-friendly hub for the city.
-Once home to the legendary saxophonist John Coltrane, High Point hosts the annual John Coltrane International Jazz and Blues Festival, which attracts visitors from all over the world.
-The High Point Arts Council organizes numerous theatre, music, dance and visual art exhibitions year-round to ensure the arts are accessible to everyone in the High Point area.
+Once home to the legendary saxophonist John Coltrane, High Point hosts the annual John Coltrane International Jazz and Blues Festival, attracting visitors from all over the world.
+The High Point Arts Council organizes numerous theatre and music events while Theatre Art Galleries (TAG) and Gallery on Main, provide visual art exhibitions year-round to ensure the arts are accessible to everyone in the High Point area.

 5. A TRUE FOODIE SCENE

 And that barely scratches the surface.
-Other local and student favorites include Blue Rock Pizza, Barberitos, Liberty Brewery and Grill, Penny Path Cafe, Sammy G’s Tavern, Fixin’s, Carolina’s Diner, Chop House Grille and more.
+Other local and student favorites include Blue Rock Pizza, Barberitos, Penny Path Cafe, Sammy G’s Tavern, Magnolia Blue, Carolina’s Diner, Chop House Grille and more.
+Check out the High Point Food Mob Facebook page for local favorites and recommendations.

 6. HIGH POINT’S HUB OF ACTIVITY

 Whether it’s stocking up on local fresh produce and handmade crafts at the High Point Farmers Market, or running to see the newest movie at the Palladium Cinemas, there’s no shortage of things to do in High Point.
-Downtown has everything you need for your shopping fix.
-From the perfect gift find to clothing and accessories, or just perusing the book shelves at Sunrise Books, High Point has what you need.
+Uptowne High Point has everything you need for your shopping fix.
+From the perfect gift find to clothing and accessories, or just perusing the bookshelves at Sunrise Books, High Point has what you need.

 There are tons of small businesses that thrive in High Point, including HPU Passport Partners like Simon Jewelers, Chipotle, Sweet Josephine’s; and “Our City.
 Our University.” partners like Giannos, Hamilton Street Bistro, JH Adams Inn, FosterHobbs Coffee and more.